ASK Board of Directors

 Director

 Joanne Bailey is a long-time resident of King Township with a passion for art and public service.
-She is an art enthusiast who enjoys painting, drawing and creating her own woodworking designs.
+She is an art enthusiast who enjoys painting, drawing, and creating her own woodworking designs.
 Joanne is the proud mother of two daughters and six grandsons.
 Retired from a diversified nursing career, Joanne was employed as a front-line practitioner, operating room nurse, occupational health nurse, director in nursing homes and clinical and classroom professor at Seneca College King.
-Recently, Joanne was certified as an Ear Candling Therapist.
+Joanne is also a certified Ear Candling Therapist.

-Now living in Schomberg, Joanne is a board director with Arts Society King, a writer for the MOSAiC Magazine, a volunteer for senior programs and a member-at-large for the Schomberg Community Farm.
+Now living in Schomberg, Joanne is a board director with Arts Society King, a writer for the MOSAiC Magazine, and a board member for the King Township Seniors (55+).
 Joanne’s lifelong interest in the arts greatly benefits the committees on which she actively serves.